sigp/lighthouse/book/src/simple-testnet.md

 > - The `-r` flag creates a random data directory to avoid clashes with other
 >    nodes.
 > - `8` is number of validators with deposits in the genesis state.
-> - See `$ lighthouse bn testnet minimal --help` for more configuration options,
+> - See `$ lighthouse bn testnet --help` for more configuration options,
 >   including `minimal`/`mainnet` specification.

 ## Starting a validator client